yiming-liao/intor/src/server/README.md

 It orchestrates initialization in a server environment by resolving the initial locale and preparing translation runtime state.

+> #### Server-side message cache
+>
+> Intor caches loaded messages on the server using **Keyv**.
+> Keyv is used directly as the cache abstraction, allowing full access to its
+> ecosystem (e.g. Redis, in-memory, or other backends) without additional adapters.

 ## What this module does

 - Provides the main server-side entry point (`intor`)